-In both conveyors belts cleaning processes for Enterobacteriaceae, the averages do not differ from each other, which were 1,72 log CFU.mL-1 in sampling made before the preoperational cleaning and 1,66 log CFU.mL-1 after this procedure.
+In both conveyors cleaning processes for Enterobacteriaceae, the averages do not differ from each other, which were 1,72 log CFU.mL-1 in sampling made before the preoperational cleaning and 1,66 log CFU.mL-1 after this procedure.
 The mean of samples taken before and after operational cleaning were 1,55 log CFU.mL-1 and 1,82 log CFU.mL-1, respectively (Table 1).

-The interaction between the slaughterhouses and type of conveyors belts cleaning performed were analyzed statistically for both bacteria, Clostridium spp. and Enterobacteria, in order to verify that these factors were independent.
+The interaction between the slaughterhouses and type of conveyors cleaning performed were analyzed statistically for both bacteria, Clostridium spp. and Enterobacteria, in order to verify that these factors were independent.
 These interactions were significant at 5%, p<0,0001 for Clostridium spp. and p=0,009 for Enterobacteria, demonstrating that these factors are dependent upon each other in both cases, thus the statistical analysis were performed to examine better the data (Table 2).
+The analysis of Clostridium spp. means showed that there were a significant difference between the preoperational and operational cleaning, only in slaughterhouse SH1.S3, but there was no difference for the time that the samples was collected.
+The analysis of this bacterium in operational cleaning showed a difference between the period that the samples were taken, before and after cleaning, and the highest averages were found in the same slaughterhouse (SH1.S3) (Table 2).